Tricketteh/repository-template/README.md

 ## Overview
-Repository with preconfigured maven project with junit5 configuration on a board.
+Repository creates for fast running development process with configuration, which are the same from project to project.

 ## Building
 ...